 In Marfa, we stayed at El Cosmico, another trendy feeling destination with several unique options to sleep in, including tents and trailers of varying sizes.

 We booked a large trailer and had a great experience.
 It had a large amount of space, a comfy bed and included a nice kitchen space with dishes, a chemex, robes to wear and basically everything you need.
 The only thing that wasn’t ideal was the outdoor shower, where I had a hard time getting hot water, but they are upfront about the shower while booking.
-The property also has a bar area and dutch tubs that are clothing optional, which looked fun but were closed because of Covid.
+The property also has a bar area and dutch tubs that are clothing optional if that's your thing!

 Prada Marfa is an artistic installation of a Prada store in the middle of nowhere.
 It was built in 2005 by artists Elmgreen and Dragset from an adobe-like material, meant to gradually melt into its surroundings.
 The store is lightly stocked with Prada shoes and purses.
 Visitor’s locks adorne the fence surrounding the building like a bridge.